Parole Agent I, Adult Parole

-CDCR offers rewarding parole agent career opportunities.
+CDCR offers rewarding parole agent career opportunities in the Division of Adult Parole Operations (DAPO).
 Becoming a parole agent means you are joining a family of dedicated, hardworking men and women responsible for ensuring public safety throughout California.

 To be eligible for appointment a candidate must be successful in each of the following selection components: